robertjanssen/icares-study-api-documentation/docs/Examples/Queries/Results/Education_Choice_Test.md

   "results_limit":              10
 }
 ```
-Typial values for the Netherlands:
+### Typial Query Variables for the Netherlands and England

 | Query Variable | id | Description |
 |------|------------|------------|